rca(1) General Commands Manual rca(1)

 The locale is consulted for just a few things: the decimal point,

-the thousands separator (and grouping specification), and the
+the thousands separator and grouping specification, the currency

-currency symbol.
-If using the minimal C/POSIX locale, defaults
+using the minimal C/POSIX locale, defaults are provided: the

 The locale always chooses the decimal point.
 Usually this is '.',